 So.. what is the William Tell Express then (or Wilhelm Tell Express in German)?
-Basically it is the exact same as the Gotthard Panorama Express, only the fancy marketing name.
-I didn’t actually get why this name was mentioned, because while travelling on the Gotthard Panorama Express, I didn’t encounter the name often.
+Basically, it is exactly the same as the Gotthard Panorama Express, only the fancy marketing name.
+I didn’t actually get why this name was mentioned, because while traveling on the Gotthard Panorama Express, I didn’t encounter the name often.
 But after reading this great article about the history of William Tell, things make perfect sense.

-But, for ease of communication, I’ll just use the name Gotthard Express train from now, although it is the exact same as the William Tell Express.
+But, for ease of communication, I’ll just use the name Gotthard Express train from now on, although it is exactly the same as the William Tell Express.